This article is for you if you are thinking about leaving a gift to your child or grandchild in your Will.

 Once your children or grandchildren do inherit, you want to be certain that their inheritance does not become part of a divorce settlement.
 Neither do you want the money to be taken by creditors if they get into financial trouble.
-The simple solution is to create a bloodline trust.
-This is a type of trust that allows the beneficiary access to the property whilst keeping it safe from ex-partners or creditors.
+You therefore need a Will that stands up to such changes in circumstances.
+We offer simple solutions to this – for example, types of trust that allow the beneficiary access to the property whilst keeping it safe from ex-partners or creditors.
 Your wealth can also be protected for future generations – grandchildren and great grandchildren – if you choose.

 Our lawyers have helped thousands of people throughout the UK to protect their children’s and grandchildren’s inheritance in this perfectly legitimate and legal way.
-Speak to us about safeguarding your family’s inheritance today – call 08700 120 130 or email email@example.com to make a free first appointment, without obligation.
-Alternatively you can order a free information pack below, without obligation.
+Speak to us about safeguarding your family’s inheritance today – call 0800 788 0500 or email firstname.lastname@example.org to make a free first appointment, without obligation.
+Alternatively you can order a free information pack, without obligation.